Ears - how your ears work

 When you really want to listen to something you tell your brain to concentrate on that sound.

-If your ears are healthy and are both working well, they can 'turn down' other sounds while you concentrate on what you want to hear.
+If your ears are healthy and are both working well, they can 'turn down' or 'tune out' other sounds while you concentrate on what you want to hear.

 If one ear isn't working as well as the other then they can't do this as well.
 If your outer hair cells have been damaged by too much loud noise, what you want to hear can get mixed up and smothered by the other sounds around.